 This strategy worked just fine, it just took patience.
 Above: There was cork in the bathroom, too.
 Here’s what the room looks like after I got the cork up.
 Lots of adhesive left, and paint along the edges here, too.

-Precautionary Pam reminds: There can be vintage nastiness in old materials and adhesives.
+Precautionary Pam reminds: There can be vintage nastiness in old materials, including varnishes, adhesives, flooring, and more.
 Do you own research, testing, consult with your own professionals on how to make informed decisions on how to handle.
 Read more about the hazards that may be found in old houses and for more links: Be Safe / Renovate Safe.